GDPR implementation and DPO serviceREQUEST A QUOTE

-The golden standard for personal data protection for Europe and the world
+The gold standard for personal data protection for Europe and the world

 GDPR is General Data Protection Regulation for the countries of the European Union (EU) and the European Economic Community (EEC).
-The document assumes an increased level of requirements for the processing of personal data of individuals.
+The document demands an increased level of requirements for the processing of individuals’ personal data.

-The GDPR contains advanced principles of and approaches to the protection of personal data and privacy, which formed the basis of the relevant legislation in Japan, South Korea, China, Brazil, Argentina, Chile, etc. The California Consumer Privacy Act (CCPA) also contains many similarities with the GDPR.
+The GDPR contains advanced principles of personal data and privacy protection, and the approaches to their implementation, which formed the basis of the relevant legislation in Japan, South Korea, China, Brazil, Argentina, Chile, etc. The California Consumer Privacy Act (CCPA) also contains many similarities to the GDPR.